boots-edu/textbook/source/text/1-typescript/variables.md

 >
 > Note, if we do not specify a variable's initial value, then we cannot read the variable's value until we do.

-In this short Typescript code snippet, we declare the variable `myValue` to hold a number and assign it an initial value of `4`.
+In this short TypeScript code snippet, we declare the variable `myValue` to hold a number and assign it an initial value of `4`.
 We declare the variable `answer` as a `number`, but do not give it a value.
 We then compute `myValue+3` and store it in answer.